WordPress/gutenberg/docs/how-to-guides/block-tutorial/writing-your-first-block-type.md

 Open your editor and try adding your new block.
 It will show in the inserter using the `title`.
 When inserted you will see the `Hello World (from the editor)` message.

-When you save the post and view it published, you will see the `Hello World (from the frontend)` message.
+When you save the post and view it published, you will see the `Hola mundo (from the frontend)` message.

 **Troubleshooting** - If you run into any issues, here are a few things to try: